edemmott/BCA_assay_analysis/README.md

 # BCA_assay_analysis
 Matlab functions for processing 96 well BCA assay results, prepared from either a Perkin Elmer multi-mode plate reader using the Kaleido (v1) software or a Spectramax i3 multimode plate reader.

-BCA_PE is the Perkin Elmer function
-BCA_SM is the SpectraMax function.
+bca_PE is the Perkin Elmer function bca_SM is the SpectraMax function.

 Input data can be in txt/csv format.